JakubMelka/jakubmelka.github.io/index.md

 ## Applications

-The applications are primarily used by target users to view, edit, manipulate or compare PDF documents.
-Users can preview these applications in the screenshots section of this webpage.
-There are four applications:
+Discover the power and versatility of PDF4QT's suite of applications.
+These tools are designed to transform the way you interact with PDF documents, offering a comprehensive set of features for viewing, editing, manipulating, and comparing PDFs.
+Preview our applications in the screenshots section and unlock a new level of efficiency in your workflow.
+Here's what we offer:

-- **PDF4QT Viewer Profi**: Basic browsing and lots of other functionalities, such as encryption, reading a document, verification of digital signatures, editing of annotations, searching for text using regular expressions, drawing pages into an image, and much more.
-Several plug-ins are available.
+- **PDF4QT Viewer Profi**: Go beyond basic browsing.
+This tool packs a punch with a host of advanced features, including encryption, document reading, digital signature verification, annotation editing, and even support for searching text using regular expressions.
+Turn pages into images, and enhance your PDF interactions with multiple available plugins.
-- **PDF4QT Viewer Lite**: Simple document viewer with basic functionalities.
+- **PDF4QT Viewer Lite**: Simplify your viewing experience.
+This lightweight viewer offers essential viewing functions in a clean, user-friendly interface.
-- **PDF4QT DocPage Organizer**: Used for the manipulation of whole documents and individual pages.
-Documents can be merged into one, or split into multiple ones.
-Pages can be (re)moved, cloned, or added.
-All this in an easy and intuitive user interface.
+- **PDF4QT DocPage Organizer**: Take control of your documents.
+Manage whole documents or individual pages with ease.
+Merge documents into a single file, or split them into multiple ones.
+You can also move, clone, or add pages with a few clicks, all within an intuitive user interface.
-- **PDF4QT DocDiff**: Used to compare similar documents.
-The user opens two documents and receives a list of differences in a well-arranged list.
-The differences can also be viewed in a page-to-page window in which they are marked.
-Differences can be saved into an XML file.
+- **PDF4QT DocDiff**: Spot differences effortlessly.
+This tool allows users to open two documents and receive a detailed list of differences.
+View these differences in a page-to-page window where they are clearly marked.
+Save these differences into an XML file for future reference.

+Experience the future of PDF interactions today with the PDF4QT suite of applications.
+Try them out now!

 ## Features

-The software features:

-- multithreading support
-- hardware accelerated rendering
+Unleash the full potential of your PDF interactions with PDF4QT's impressive lineup of features.
+Designed to cater to a wide spectrum of needs, these features will revolutionize the way you handle PDFs.
+Here's what you can expect:

+- **Multithreading Support**: Harness the power of multicore CPUs for faster, more efficient PDF processing.
+- **Hardware Accelerated Rendering**: Enjoy seamless, high-quality rendering with hardware acceleration.
-- encryption
+- **Encryption**: Ensure your documents' security with robust encryption capabilities.
-- color management
-- optional content handling
-- text layout analysis
-- signature validation
-- annotations
+- **Color Management**: Maintain the integrity and accuracy of your PDF's color profiles.
+- **Optional Content Handling**: Have full control over what content to display or hide.
+- **Text Layout Analysis**: This feature allows for an in-depth analysis of your existing text, enabling the conversion of PDFs into text, thereby facilitating a more efficient editing and formatting process.
+- **Signature Validation**: Verify digital signatures with ease and confidence.
-- form filling
+- **Annotations and Form Filling**: Make your PDFs interactive with annotation and form filling features.
-- text to speech capability
+- **Text to Speech Capability**: Access your PDFs in audio form with text to speech conversion.
-- editation
-- file attachments
-- optimalization (compressing documents)
-- command line tool
-- audio book conversion
-- internal structure inspector
-- compare documents
-- redaction (removal of sensitive content)
-- document signing
-- .... and much more!
+- **Advanced Annotation Tools**: Enhance your PDFs by adding annotations, images, text and more.
+- **File Attachments Management**: Easily view and manage the list of attached documents in your PDFs and save them to your desired location.
+- **Optimization**: Reduce file size without compromising quality with document compression.
+- **Command Line Tool**: Easily access and control PDF4QT via command line.
+- **Audio Book Conversion**: Convert your PDFs into audio books for convenient access.
+- **Internal Structure Inspector**: Understand your PDFs better with a detailed view of their internal structure.
+- **Compare Documents**: Easily identify differences between similar documents.
+- **Redaction**: Safeguard sensitive information by removing it from your PDFs.
+- **Document Signing**: Sign your documents digitally for authenticity and validation.

+- ...and much more!
+Delve into the world of PDF4QT and experience a new standard of handling PDFs.
+Test out these features today!

 ## Build